Stateless Interception – High Performance and Scalable

 Optimized for Output Filtering

-The great majority of requests to the data mesh are read requests.
-Our key insight is that it is fine for a malicious read request to hit the data mesh, as long as the results are not returned.
+The great majority of requests to the databases and data lakes are read requests.
+Our key insight is that it is fine for a malicious read request to hit the databases and data lakes, as long as the results are not returned.
 This led to our unique sidecar design optimized for output filtering.

-The Cyral sidecar can pass read requests to the data mesh without any delay, while blocking their corresponding results if the request is determined malicious or disallowed.
-This analysis of the request happens asynchronously, while the data mesh is processing it in parallel, allowing the original read operation to happen without any extra delay.
+The Cyral sidecar can pass read requests to the databases and data lakes without any delay, while blocking their corresponding results if the request is determined malicious or disallowed.
+This analysis of the request happens asynchronously, while the databases and data lakes is processing it in parallel, allowing the original read operation to happen without any extra delay.

 Cyral was born in the cloud and built with the flexibility to be deployed to fit your environment.
 Our sidecar can be deployed in your cloud or on-prem environment as a Kubernetes service, Auto Scaling group, or host-based install.
 All the data flows and sensitive information stays inside your environment where the sidecar is deployed, creating no risk of spillage.